Reimbursement Policy Amazon Uses in 2025: The Definitive Guide for FBA Sellers

 - Damaged inventory reimbursements – when goods are damaged in warehouses or by carriers

-- Overcharge and fee errors – incorrect FBA fee assessments
+- Overcharge and fee errors – incorrect FBA fee assessments that need adjustment

 - Customer return reimbursements – when buyers fail to return items or return them unsellable